joelhooks/inngest-resend-example/README.md

 Inngest is a platform for easily scheduling queues, background jobs, and workflows.

-For this example, we will be sending a welcome email when a user signs up for the first time and a follow up email if they don't perform a specific action within a certain time period.

-For the sake of demonstration, we will keep it simple!
-But it should give you a good idea of the potential of setting up a system like this and the things you might do within your own applications.

 If you get stuck, join the [Inngest Discord](https://www.inngest.com/discord) and we'll help you out!

+## How it works

+Before we get into the technical details, it's important to understand the whats occurring in this example.

+This is a relatively simple (😅) Next.js app that includes a connection to a database via Prisma, authentication using NextAuth, and a simple page to demonstrate functionality.

+When a new user joins the site for the first time, we will send them a welcome email.
+If they don't perform a specific action within a certain time period, we will send them a follow up email.

+### Beyond the basics

+This is meant to be a starting point for you to build your own application.
+You can use this as a starting point to build your own application, or you can use it as a reference to add functionality to your existing application.

 ## Setup